Biden's support on Capitol Hill hangs in the balance as Democrats meet in private

 WASHINGTON -- WASHINGTON (AP) —

-Democrats on Capitol Hill met privately Tuesday at a crucial moment for President Joe Biden and their party, with tensions running high over the extraordinary question of whether to keep up support or urge him to step aside in light of health concerns.
+Democrats on Capitol Hill met privately Tuesday at a crucial moment for President Joe Biden and their party, with tensions running high over the extraordinary question of whether to keep standing behind his re-election or push the president to step aside amid concerns over his ability to lead them to victory.

-Emerging from the closed-door meeting, Biden’s supporters were the most vocal, and one key Democrat reversed course to support the president.
-But as Senate Democrats prepared to meet next, Biden's political future was the remarkable matter in question.
+Biden’s supporters are emerging as the most vocal, and at least one key Democrat reversed course to publicly support the president.
+But no consensus was in sight as dissent runs strong.
+Senate Democrats met next, Biden's political future was the remarkable matter in question.

+“We had a caucus meeting today that gave members an opportunity to express themselves in a candid and comprehensive fashion," said House Democratic leader Hakeem Jeffries of New York, "and those discussions will continue throughout the balance of the week.”

+At least 20 Democratic lawmakers stood up to speak in what for many is an existential moment for their country considering a second Trump presidency.

-But dissent runs strong among many Democrats who worry that not only is the presidency in jeopardy but also their own down-ballot races for control of the House and Senate.
+Many Democrats worry that not only is the presidency in jeopardy but also their own down-ballot races for control of the House and Senate — and the party's ability to stop Trump and the conservative Project 2025 agenda with its plans to weaken the federal government.

 “He just has to step down because he can’t win,” said Rep. Mike Quigley, D-Ill.